rancher/rancher-docs/versioned_docs/version-2.7/reference-guides/about-the-api/api-tokens.md

 ## Token Hashing

 Users can enable token hashing, where tokens undergo a one-way hash using the SHA256 algorithm.
-This is a non-reversible process: once enabled, this feature can't be disabled.
+This is a non-reversible process: once enabled, this feature cannot be disabled.
 It is advisable to take backups prior to enabling and/or evaluating in a test environment first.

 To enable token hashing, refer to [this section](../../how-to-guides/advanced-user-guides/enable-experimental-features/enable-experimental-features.md).